image

 This video is unavailable in your region.
 Please enable VPN to view

-A DTAA between India and other countries covers only residents of India and residents of the negotiating country.
+A DTAA between India and other countries covers only tax residents of India and tax residents of the negotiating country.
 Foreign or non-resident companies operating in India are subject to withholding tax on their income – dividend, interest, royalty, or fees for technical services, as prescribed under the IT Act.
-However, foreign companies that are resident in the countries that India has a DTAA with, can claim more beneficial provisions and rates between the IT Act and the DTAA.
+However, foreign companies that are tax resident in the countries that India has a DTAA with, can claim more beneficial provisions and rates between the IT Act and the DTAA.

-List of Double Tax Avoidance Agreements
+List of Double Tax Avoidance Agreements with India

 Below is a comprehensive list of countries that have a DTAA with India and their respective withholding tax rates: